rfranks/portfolio/docs/talentforge.md

 ## Connector Architecture

 Connectors abstract external services behind a common interface defined in `src/types/connector.ts`.
-Each method accepts a `ConnectorToken` representing the authenticated account and implements:
+They expose methods to authenticate and interact with a service, using a `ConnectorToken` to authorize requests:

-- `authenticate(token)` – prepare access to the service.
+- `authenticate()` – return a `ConnectorToken` for the connector account.
 - `fetchData(token)` – retrieve data such as profiles or job listings.
 - `sendMessage(token, message)` – deliver outbound messages; the token identifies the connector account.